Publication ethics and publication malpractice statement

 - Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer’s own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.

-- A reviewer should be alert to potential ethical issues in the paper and should bring these to the attention of the editor, including any substantial similarity or overlap between the manuscript under consideration and any other published paper of which the reviewer has personal knowledge.
-Any statement that had been previously reported should be accompanied by the relevant citation.
+- A reviewer should report potential ethical issues in the paper to the attention of the editor, including any substantial similarity or overlap between the manuscript under consideration and any other published paper of which the reviewer has personal knowledge.

-- Reviewers should be aware of any personal bias they may have and take this into account when reviewing a paper.
-Personal criticism of the author is inappropriate.
-Reviewers should consult the Editor before agreeing to review a paper where they have potential conflicts of interest.
+- Reviewers should consult the Editor before agreeing to review a paper where they have potential conflicts of interest.

 - If a reviewer suggests that an author includes citations to the reviewer’s work, this must be for genuine scientific reasons and not with the intention of increasing the reviewer’s citation count or enhancing the visibility of their work.